-Limitation of the data - Beginning in 2006, the population in group quarters (GQ) is included in the ACS.
+Limitation of the data - Beginning in 2006, the population in group quarters (GQ) was included in the ACS.
 Some types of GQ populations have sex distributions that are very different from the household population.
 The inclusion of the GQ population could therefore have a noticeable impact on the sex distribution.
+This is particularly true for a given geographic area.
 This is particularly true for areas with a substantial GQ population.